ElBarso/dash-channels-compare/README.md

 ## Getting Started

-The dashboard run on a local server created using Dash, accessible using any browser.
-Once lunched the __main__.py file, you simply need to open the link generated on the local host.
+The dashboard runs on a local server created using Dash.
+It is accessible using any browser.
+After lunching the __main__.py file, simply open the link to the local host tha will be generated.

 - Python code lunching the web server:
      ```webapp.run_server(port=os.getenv("PORT", "9999"))```